timyers/r-learning-resources-for-genomics/README.md

 - [Tidymodels](https://www.tidymodels.org/) - The tidymodels framework is a collection of packages for modeling and machine learning using tidyverse principles.
 - [Tidy Modeling with R](https://www.tmwr.org/?s=09) - This book is a guide to using a new collection of software in the `R` programming language for model building.
 - [ggside](https://github.com/jtlandis/ggside) - The `R` package `ggside` expands on the `ggplot2` package.
 This package allows the user to add graphical information about one of the main panel’s axis.
+- [Principal Component Analysis (PCA) with tidyverse](https://bjnnowak.netlify.app/2021/09/15/r-pca-with-tidyverse/?s=09) - A blog post by Benjamin Nowak to show how to use `tidyverse` tools and syntax to perform PCA.

 ### Beyond the basics
 - [What They Forgot to Teach You About R](https://rstats.wtf/) - Free online resource by Jenny Bryan and Jim Hester.
 The material is based on in-person workshops that focused on building holistic and project-oriented workflows that address the most common sources of friction in data analysis, outside of doing the statistical analysis itself.